You can now prepare dinner from Emperor Shah Jahan’s original royal cookbook

 4

 Remove the cottage cheese pieces from the yogurt combination and place them over the bamboo sticks.
-Place the onion slices and ginger, cinnamon, cloves, floor pepper, and ¾ cup ghee over the cottage cheese pieces.
+Then, place the onion slices, ginger, cinnamon, cloves, floor pepper, and ¾ cups of ghee over the cottage cheese pieces.

 5

 Parboil the rice and spread it over the cottage cheese portions.
-If the rice is a little confusing, sprinkle two tbsp water to make it gentle.
-Color some rice with saffron and put on one aspect of the pan.
+If the rice is a little confusing, sprinkle two tablespoons of water to make it gentler.
+Color some rice with saffron and put it on one side of the pan.

 6